SSWConsulting/SSW.Rules.Content/rules/use-correct-authentication-for-report/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you use the correct authentication for your report?
+title: Do you use the correct authentication for reports?
 guid: e619bac7-d1f3-4549-949c-0113ddcfa6ca
 uri: use-correct-authentication-for-report
 created: 2024-09-16T09:06:00.0000000Z